Skip to table of contents

 • Volunteer as appropriate in activities organized by STUCO.

-• Keep classmates informed about the activities of STUCO and promote participation in its activities.
+• Keep classmates and DH Program Director informed about the activities of STUCO and promote participation in its activities.

 Staples Society Representative (2): Must be OKC site students as meetings occur at COD